The MOnSter 6502

 So what will it be able to do?

 It can act as an in-circuit emulator for a 6502 integrated circuit, in any circuit that can run at a lower clock rate.
-We're working on bringing it up on a custom 6502 development board that is currently running BASIC, much as you would find on an Apple ][.
+We're currently running it on a custom 6502 development board that is currently running BASIC, much as you would find on an Apple ][.
 We are definitely interested in finding other applications where it could be substituted for an original 6502.

 How long did it take?

-This has been a year-long project, thus far.
+This has been a 1.5 year project, thus far.
 The primary design work was done over six months, from July 3

 to December 1